RezkiMeidiono/Brake-Pad-Optimization/README.md

   * Like the 10% mixture, it shows excellent macro-structural resistance to permanent deformation with 0 mm/mm plastic strain across the matrix.
   * Highest torque achieved: 1175.01 N-m (Design Point 5).

-Would you like me to generate a summary of the best-performing design configurations for each dataset to include in an "Optimal Results" section?